AuxStudio/react-native-boiler-plate/SETUP_GUIDE.md

 import android.content.Intent;
 ```

-Same file, add (at beginning of class):
+Same file as above, add (at beginning of class):

 ```
 @Override